Challenge Response Authentication: What it is and How to Enable it

-A challenge response authentication mechanism provides businesses with an easy-to-use tool that they can use to control access to sensitive information and identify bad actors.
+A challenge-response authentication mechanism, or CRAM, provides businesses with an easy-to-use tool that they can use to control access to sensitive information and identify bad actors.

-Challenge-response authentication is not a new approach.
-It has been in use since the early 20th century, when the US military used a paper cryptographic system called DRYAD to authenticate radio users.
+Challenge-response authentication has been around since the early 20th century, when the US military used a paper cryptographic system called DRYAD to authenticate radio users.
 In this system, users at both ends would read out numbers corresponding to a combination of letters to verify their identities.

-Static: True to their name, static challenges are protocols where responses do not change over time.
-These challenges allow users to select a challenge for authentication purposes.
+Static: True to their name, static challenges are protocols that do not change over time and where users can select a challenge for authentication purposes.
 The case of ‘forgot password’ is an example of a static challenge.
-Here, when a user forgets the password, he can reset the password by answering a security question that he saved while setting up the account.
-The answers to these questions remain static, that is, they do not change over a period of time.
+When a user forgets the password, they can reset it by answering a security question.

 Dynamic: In this approach, users must respond to a challenge presented dynamically.
-These dynamic challenges are based on the premise that if the user is real, he will have a valid answer to the challenge.
-Therefore, the answers may be different for every challenge.
-For instance, a one-time password (OTP) or randomly generated token that the user must input to complete the authentication process.
+These dynamic challenges are based on the premise that if the user is real, they will have a valid answer and therefore, the answers may be different for every challenge.
+For instance, the answer may be a one-time password (OTP) or randomly generated token that the user must input to complete the authentication process.

 Examples of challenge-response authentication systems

-Challenge-response authentication is a method that businesses use to stop bad actors – as well as bots and scripts – from accessing crown-jewel business assets.
-Commonly used challenge response authentication mechanisms are:
+Challenge-response authentication is a method that businesses use to stop bad actors from accessing business assets.
+Commonly used mechanisms are:

-• CAPTCHA: An automated method to distinguish between humans and bots, CAPTCHA is designed to prevent bots from disseminating spam, registering fake new accounts and hacking into genuine user accounts.
+• CAPTCHA: An automated method to distinguish between humans and attackers, CAPTCHA is designed to prevent bots from disseminating spam, registering fake new accounts and hacking into genuine user accounts.

 • Password: A server validates the password provided by the user with the correct password.

-• Biometrics: To authenticate themselves users must provide their biometric details (such as iris or fingerprint scans) that are matched with those saved in the authentication system.
+• Biometrics: Users must provide biometric details (such as iris or fingerprint scans) that are matched with those saved in the authentication system.

 • Salted Challenge Response Authentication Mechanism (SCRAM): A hashed challenge is used such that the password can be used only once.
 The server validates the user-provided hash by matching with the saved hash, protecting the password from exposure through replay or man-in-the-middle attacks.

-• SSH (Secure SHell): This is a cryptographic network protocol that facilitates secure operation of network services securely over an unsecured network.
+• SSH (Secure SHell): This cryptographic network protocol facilitates secure operation of network services securely over an unsecured network.
 It authenticates communication sessions between servers using a public key infrastructure (PKI).

 • Password proof system: This is a cryptographic method that helps verify passwords between two users without sharing their passwords mutually.